Accident and Emergency

 If you have a minor injury or illness

-If you have a minor illness or injury click on the link below to access information and contact details for: self care; local pharmacies; GP surgeries, out of hours GP access; emergency dental treatment; and Ledbury; and when to call NHS 111.
+If you have a minor illness or injury click on the link below to access information and contact details for: self care; local pharmacies; GP surgeries, out of hours GP access; emergency dental treatment; Minor Injury Units and when to call NHS 111.

 Find out about alternative NHS services including minor injury units.